-Few actresses have smoldered on screen and in photos like Marlene Dietrich.
+March 16, 2023—Few actresses have smoldered on screen and in photos like Marlene Dietrich.
 The star knew lighting, how to work her angles and melted the lens.
 Jewelry was one of the props she used effectively throughout her career to make the pictures more potent.
-Dietrich did not go for small delicate pieces.
-Her jewels were huge statement making creations.
-Many of them, as you might imagine, were gifts from her long list of lovers, which adds an element of intrigue.

-In one of the most explosive scenes in her dressing room, Dietrich tells an enraged Todd to leave the country, she attaches a Van Cleef & Arpels ruby and diamond clip brooch to her diamond necklace.
+In one of the most explosive scenes, Dietrich tells an enraged Todd to leave the country as she attaches a Van Cleef & Arpels ruby and diamond clip brooch to her diamond necklace.
 When he announces he has not destroyed the blood-soaked dress that would implicate her in the crime, she nervously puts on her matching ruby and diamond Jarretière bracelet.
 Watch in the trailer below, the moment happens about one minute in to the clip.

 The trailer for Stage Fright (1950)